Thursday, January 28th 2021, 6 p.m.

 UdK | Institute for the History and Theory of Design

 The Hybrid Talks aim at promoting mutual inspiration and invite networking.
 Representatives of different disciplines encounter each other and share their perspectives on the topic “Nature” through short 10 minutes presentations.
-The participation in the event with questions and discussion inputs will be possible through the online-chat.
+After the talks we invite everybody into a virtual room for further exchange.

 The Hybrid Talks are a conversation format initiated by the Hybrid Plattform, a project platform of the Berlin University of the Arts and the Technische Universität Berlin.
 The platform serves the cross-disciplinary exchange of art, science and technology.